entropitor/oopworms/README.md

 ![alt text](https://raw.githubusercontent.com/caske33/oopworms/master/images/worm.png "Willy the Worm")

 The code we wrote is mostly in `src` and the accompanying tests are in `tests-private`.

+(The code in src-provided and tests was given to us by the team behind the course and isn't ours.
+That code can be used for non-commercial purposes.
+It is written by Koen Yskout and Jan Tobias Muelbergh)